 - Is the gem semi-transparent, translucent, or opaque?

-When a cabochon sparkles with thousands of tiny reflections as it moves in the light (or simply a glittery effect) this phenomenon is called aventurescence.
-This phenomenon is caused by light reflecting from many small, but eye-visible, plate-like inclusions in the stone.
-When the stone is rotated in the light these inclusions reflects the light back to the viewer.
+Aventurescence occurs when gemstone sparkles with thousands of tiny reflections (simple glittery effect).
+This phenomenon is caused by light reflecting from many small, eye-visible, plate-like inclusions in the stone.
+When the stone rotated in the light these inclusions reflect the light back to the viewer.

-The most famous color change gemstone which buyers are dying to acquire is alexandrite chrysoberyl and top grade ones are usually featured in exclusive auction catalogs.
-The reason why they are most sought after is because of the romantic history of Russian czars prizing it as well as its fascinating color change phenomenon.
+The most famous color change gemstone which buyers want is alexandrite chrysoberyl.
+Top grade ones are usually featured in exclusive auction catalogs.
+The gemstone got famous by romantic history of Russian czars prizing it.
+As well as its fascinating color change phenomenon.

-In alexandrite the crystal has trace element chromium which features in both ruby and emeralds and that is why they can portray both colors.
-Though the difference is that alexandrite allows almost equal amounts of red and green light to pass through it, but absorbs light most strongly in the middle of the visible spectrum.
+In alexandrite, the crystal has chromium which features in both ruby and emeralds.
+That is why they can portray both red and green colors.
+What makes alexandrite unique is it allows equal amounts of red and green light to pass through it.
+And absorbs light in the middle of the visible spectrum.

-Because the gem’s absorption is closely balanced between both red and green, its color varies based on the type of lighting you view the gemstone under.
-When an alexandrite is under lighting that is rich in red like incandescent or yellow light bulb the gem looks like a ruby.
+Alexandrite’s color varies based on the type of lighting you view the gemstone under.
+When alexandrite is under lighting that is rich in red like incandescent or yellow light bulb the gem looks like a ruby.
 If it’s under lighting that’s rich in blue and green like a fluorescent white light the gem looks like an emerald.
 This phenomenon is called color change.

-However even the best alexandrite can’t match the finest ruby or emerald in color.
+But, even the best alexandrite can’t match the finest ruby or emerald in color.
 It’s the gem’s striking red to green color change that draws people in wanting to buy these very unique stones.
-Although alexandrite is the most valued color-change gem, some others, like sapphire, spinel, and garnet, can also show this effect.
+Alexandrite is the most valued color-change gem.
+Other color change gemstones are sapphire, spinel, and garnet.

 How to determine value of alexandrite?

-Commercial-quality alexandrite, tone tends to be either too dark or too light with weak saturation.
+Commercial-quality alexandrite tone tends to be either too dark or light.
+It also has weak color saturation.
 For this reason, the color-change difference between the duller colors is less noticeable.

-Finest-color alexandrite is green to bluish green in daylight and red to purplish red in incandescent light with medium to medium-dark tone and moderately strong saturation.
+Finest-color alexandrite have dramatic color change.
+Green to bluish-green in daylight and red to purplish-red in incandescent light.
+Also, it has a medium to medium-dark tone and moderately strong saturation.